 7. Analyze and measure results.

-Lastly, analyze and measure your results.
-This will allow you to make any necessary changes to enhance your content marketing efforts and reach more audience members.
+Lastly, analyze and measure your results so you can make any necessary changes to enhance your content marketing efforts and reach more audience members.

 Look at your SMART goals and KPIs to determine the success of your content marketing strategy.
 Did you achieve your goals and KPIs?
 Were you close to reaching them, or were you off in your estimations?